top of page

 Nigerian Suya with Palm Wine

-Suya is a popular Nigerian street food consisting of skewered and grilled spicy meat, usually beef or chicken, coated with a dry peanut and chili spice mix.
-It’s smoky, spicy, and often served with sliced onions and tomatoes.
+Suya is a popular Nigerian street food.
+It consists of skewered and grilled spicy meat, usually beef or chicken, coated with a dry peanut and chili spice mix.
+Suya is smoky, spicy, and often served with sliced onions and tomatoes.

 Drink pairing: Palm wine, a mildly alcoholic drink made from the sap of palm trees, is a traditional accompaniment to Suya.
 Its slightly sweet and effervescent nature complements the smoky heat of the meat.
 For a Western alternative, a cold lager or pilsner beer works well.